 - Update your own estate plan, including your will, guardianship planning for your children, and life insurance policies.

 - Take care of yourself.
 Grief is real, normal — and potentially debilitating.
 Spend time with positive, understanding people, care for your physical health, seek support from a religious or spiritual leader, and don’t be afraid to invest in therapy.
 Online therapy sites like BetterHelp, with unlimited messaging and weekly live sessions starting at $65/week.

 - Liquidate the estate.
 Perhaps you were left specific heirlooms like antique jewelry, gold coins, silver flatware or coins, furniture, dishes or real estate.
 More likely, you were left with a household full of items you do not want or need.
 Research your options for household items on EstateSales.net.
 You may decide that to hold a garage sale, haul everything to an auction house, or dump it at a local charity.

 - Invest an inheritance.
-If you or your child inherited any money from the estate, or any estate liquidation, be sure to invest that cash — not just park it in a savings account.
-Learn more about how to start investing in this post.
+If you or your child inherited any money from the estate, or any estate liquidation, be sure to invest that cash to build wealth — not just park it in a savings account.

 - Plan for your own future.
 Chances are, your parent did not take all the necessary steps for making their passing, and post-passing as conflict- and hassle-free for their loved ones.
 Take steps now to create your own up-to-date estate plan, and research long-term-care insurance and planning.

 What this single mom learned from caring for her dying parents